The oral region and pharynx

 Clinical correlation

 Deep lingual veins are on the inferior surface of the tongue.
-They are easily seen since only a thi layer of mucosa separates them from the oral cavity.
+They are easily seen since only a thin layer of mucosa separates them from the oral cavity.
 This is clinically useful: Sublingual administration of drugs is done by placing the medication under the tongue, where it dissolves and rapidly enters the blood stream by diffusing into the deep lingual veins.
 Nitroglycerine and Zofran are examples of drugs administered sublingually so they can act quickly.

 Clinical correlation: Words of advice from an ENT Doc